Laura6826/pands-weekly-tasks/README.md

   8. [Week 08- Looking ahead](#week-08---plottaskpy)
 ---

 ## **Introduction**
-This repository is a collection of work, complete as part of the H.Dip programme, Higher Diploma in Science in Data Analytics, Module: Programming and Scripting.
+This repository is a collection of work, complete as part of the H.Dip prograame, Higher Diploma in Science n Data Analytics, Module: Programming and Scripting.

-Each week, following a series of lectures, a task will be assigned to demonstrate both learning and additional research regarding the topics discussed in the lectures.
+Each week, following a series of lectures, a task was assigned, to demonstrate both learning and additional reading/research on the topics discussed in the lectures.

-By in general, a progam will need to be generated to complete a preassigned task.
+This repository is collection of my weekly tasks, including some additional guidance and instruction in how to run each task/program.
 ---

 ## How to get started